drreynolds/smuhpc-workshop/source/session_7.rst

-Create a single SLURM submission script that will run the program ``driver.exe`` using 1, 2, 3, ..., 12 OpenMP threads on ManeFrame's *parallel* partition.
+Create a single SLURM submission script that will run the program ``driver.exe`` using 1, 2, 3, ..., 12 OpenMP threads on ManeFrame's *workshop* partition.
 Recall from session 5 that you may embed multiple commands within your job submission script.

 Launch this job, and when it has completed, determine the *parallel